-POSSIBLE LEGISLATIVE ACTION
+POSSTBLE LEGISLATIVE ACTION

-On June 26, 1997, the U.S. House of Representatives passed a bill, and on June 27, 1997 the U.S. Senate passed a similar bill (together, the "Proposed Legislation"), proposing certain changes to the Code, which, if enacted, would, among other things, cause transactions similar to the Distribution followed by the Merger to be taxable to the distributed (or controlled) corporation (but not the distributing corporation's stockholders).
+On April 17, 1997, Senators William V. Roth, Jr. and Daniel Patrick Moynihan and Congressman Bill Archer introduced legislation (the "Proposed Legislation") proposing certain changes to the Code, which, if enacted, would, among other things, cause transactions similar to the Distribution followed by the Merger to be taxable to the distributed (or controlled) corporation (but not the distributing corporation's stockholders).
 While the Proposed Legislation would generally apply to distributions occurring after April 16, 1997, the Proposed Legislation contains certain "grandfathering" rules that would apply to the Distribution and related transactions.
 Accordingly, if the Proposed Legislation were enacted in its current form, the Proposed Legislation would not apply to the Distribution and such related transactions.
 There can be no assurance that the Proposed Legislation will be enacted in its current form or that other legislation with different effective date and grandfathering provisions will not be introduced or enacted after the date hereof.
 Old Gaylord's and Westinghouse's respective obligations to consummate the Distribution and the Merger (as applicable) are conditioned upon there not being any pending legislation in bill form introduced, passed by either House of Congress or enacted, which in the opinion of either Skadden, Arps, Slate, Meagher & Flom LLP (in the case of Old Gaylord) or Cravath, Swaine & Moore (in the case of Westinghouse), if enacted with the effective date and transition rules described therein, would have the effect of causing the Distribution to be taxable for U.S. Federal income tax purposes to, and result in a material increase in the U.S. Federal income tax liability of, Old Gaylord or its stockholders.
 Accordingly, the introduction or enactment of legislation differing from the Proposed Legislation could delay or prevent the consummation of the Distribution.